-Housing starts are expected to total 889,000 in tomorrow’s update for August, based on The Capital Spectator’s average econometric forecast (seasonally adjusted annual rate).
-The projection represents a slight decline vs. the previously reported 896,000 total for July.
-By contrast, several consensus forecasts drawn from surveys of economists anticipate a moderate rise in August housing starts vs. the previous month.
+Housing starts are expected to decrease to 1.050 million in tomorrow’s update for August, based on The Capital Spectator’s median econometric point forecast (seasonally adjusted annual rate).
+The projection represents a marginal decline from 1.093 million starts in July.

 VAR-3: A vector autoregression model that analyzes three economic series to project housing starts: new home sales, newly issued permits for residential construction, and the monthly supply of homes for sale.
 VAR analyzes the interdependent relationships of these series with housing starts through history.
 The forecasts are run in R using the “vars” package.

 R-1: A linear regression model that analyzes the NAHB Housing Market Index in context with housing starts.
 The historical relationship between the data sets is applied to the more recently updated NAHB Housing Market Index to project housing starts.
 The computations are run in R.

 TRI: A model that’s based on combining point forecasts, along with the upper and lower prediction intervals (at the 95% confidence level), via a technique known as triangular distributions.
 The basic procedure: 1) run a Monte Carlo simulation on the combined forecasts and generate 1 million data points on each forecast series to estimate a triangular distribution; 2) take random samples from each of the simulated data sets and use the expected value with the highest frequency as the prediction.
 The forecast combinations are drawn from the following projections: Econoday.com’s consensus forecast data and the predictions generated by the models above (VAR-3, ARIMA, ES and R-1).
 The forecasts are run in R with the “triangle” package.